I created this recently for a group of teachers, and wanted to pass it along to you.

 you are making to something or someone other than just yourself.

-I think this sense of purpose is one of the most powerful,
+This sense of purpose is one of the most powerful,

 transformative catalysts that can change a person’s trajectory and level of passion.